Distribution-Free Control Charts Based on Runs and Patterns

+Nonparametric Shewhart control charts with runs rules seem to be underdeveloped relative to nonparametric EWMA and CUSUM control charts.
+A lack of methods for handling general runs without any distributional assumptions is one likely cause.

-The finite Markov chain imbedding (FMCI) technique has been used to evaluate the exact characteristics, such as ARL and its standard deviation, of various control charts, including Shewhart, EWMA and CUSUM control charts where the normality is assumed (see, e.g., \cite{Fu-2002,Fu-2003}).
-In this manuscript, we propose distribution-free control charts with run rules and the ARLs are obtained exactly by the FMCI technique.
-The idea is to view Bernoulli trials given the total number of successes as random permutations.
-The idea coincides with other methods where they proposed statistics whose conditional distributions are independent of the unknown parameter and/or the underlying distribution (see, e.g., \cite{Chen-2016}).
+The finite Markov chain imbedding (FMCI) technique has been used to evaluate the exact characteristics of the run length distribution (such as the mean and standard deviation) of various control charts, including Shewhart, EWMA and CUSUM control charts where the normality is assumed \citep[see for example,][]{Fu-2002,Fu-2003}.
+Distribution-free runs and patterns-type control are discussed in here, with conditional distributions of run and patterns obtained exactly by the FCMI technique.
+Bernoulli trials are viewed given the total number of successes as random permutations.
+The idea of using conditional runs and patterns coincides with other work in which the conditional distributions of the proposed monitoring statistics are independent of the unknown parameters and/or the underlying distributions \citep[see for example,][]{Chen-2016}.

-The objective of this manuscript is to construct distribution-free control charts controlling exactly the desired in-control ARL.
-We first control the conditional probability of a signal detected at current time given that there is not alarm before at a pre-determined level $\alpha$.
-This leads to a desired in-control ARL and data-dependent control limits.
+{Much of the literature for distribution-free runs-type control charts is either restricted to certain runs statistics or not exactly distribution-free.
+Our contribution is to construct a general framework for distribution-free runs and patterns-type control charts for both continuous and discrete data.
+In addition, the target value can be unknown.
+It is worth mentioning the proposed control charts are truly distribution-free.
+The in-control ARL can be achieved exactly through a combination of random permutation and conditioning arguments, and the proposed charting procedures lead to data-dependent control limits.
+With some modification, the FMCI technique is used to compute the necessary conditional probabilities that are used to maintain the in-control ARL.
+See Appendix for more details. }

 The rest of this manuscript is organized as follows.
-The exact conditional distributions of the scan statistic and the longest run is given in Section 2.
-The charting procedures for distribution-free runs-based and scan-based control charts are given in Section 3.
-Numerical results are given in Section 4.
-Discussion and summary are given in Section 5.
+Section 2 describes the conditional distributions of scan statistics and the longest run.
+Section 3 provides the charting procedures for scan-based and runs-based control charts.
+Section 4 provides the numerical results.
+Section 5 studies an application to piston rings data.
+Section 6 provides the summary and discussion.
+3mm

-\section{Conditional distributions}
+2. Conditional Distributions

+Details of the finite Markov chain imbedding technique are given for computing the exact conditional distributions of scan statistics and the longest run in this section.